codersclub/DRKB/winapi/other/scanner/index.md

 All you have to do is to import this ActiveX control in Delphi and generate a component wrapper:

-Import the ActiveX Control \"Kodak Image Scan Control\"
+Import the ActiveX Control "Kodak Image Scan Control"

 (Select Component\|Import ActiveX Control...)

-Now add a TImgScan Component from the Register \"ActiveX\" to your form.
+Now add a TImgScan Component from the Register "ActiveX" to your form.

 Change the following Properties in the Object Inspector: